We have two types of Members, elected and nominated. This is as required by the City of Edinburgh Council’s Scheme for Community Councils.

 OTCC can have up to 6 Nominated Members.

-The Community Council has not Associate Members.
+The Community Council has no Associate Members at present.

 - Karen Aitkin